QASchoolUSA/Cypress-Testing/README.md

 export default defineConfig({
   e2e: {
-    baseUrl: 'http://localhost:3000', // Change this to your app's URL setupNodeEvents(on, config) {
+    baseUrl: 'http://localhost:3000', // Set to your application URL
+    supportFile: 'cypress/support/e2e.ts',
+    setupNodeEvents(on, config) {
-      // Add custom event listeners or plugins here
+      // Custom event listeners or plugins
     },
-    supportFile: 'cypress/support/e2e.ts'
-  }
+  },
 });

-Writing Tests
+## Writing Tests

-Cypress tests are organized in the cypress/e2e folder and use .ts extensions for TypeScript.
-Below is a basic test example:
+Create test files in cypress/e2e with .ts extensions for TypeScript.
+Here’s a simple test example:

 // cypress/e2e/example.spec.ts

 describe('Example Test Suite', () => {
-  it('Should load the homepage', () => {
+  it('Should load the home page', () => {
     cy.visit('/');
     cy.contains('Welcome').should('be.visible');
   });
 });

-Custom Commands
+## Custom Commands

 Add reusable custom commands in cypress/support/commands.ts.
-These commands help organize and reuse code, such as logging in or setting up user sessions.
+This is useful for common actions like logging in or setting up test data.

 Example Custom Command